Interjet: Financial debt, COVID-19, new CEO, and cancellations

 According to a report, the airline's unpaid taxes, bills, fees, and cancellations resulted in an embargo placed on the properties of the father of former president Miguel Alemán Magnani by the SAT, legal action by customers, and Chicago officials.
 Its licence to operate in Canada was suspended for failing to provide liability insurance coverage.
-The Secretariat of Communications and Transportation stated the airline owes up to 3 billion pesos (less than $150 million USD) in debt at that time, including 2.6 billion pesos to the Mexican government.
+The Secretariat of Communications and Transportation stated the airline owes up to 3 billion pesos (less than US$150 million) in debt at that time, including 2.6 billion pesos to the Mexican government.
 It is unable to resume operations until the remaining debt has been paid to the government, employees, and airports.
 A substantial percentage of their fleet has also been repossessed and grounded since April 3, 2020.
 Union workers have planned to go on strike on several occasions for the wages unpaid to 5,000 workers.
 There have been reports regarding many of the airline's staff, including pilots and maintenance workers, all refusing to work for the airline.
-The Confederation of Mexican Workers (CTM) stated the airline owed about 7 billion pesos (over $350 million USD) in federal taxes, as well as an additional 2 billion pesos (est. $100 million USD) for fuel.
+The Confederation of Mexican Workers (CTM) stated the airline owed about 7 billion pesos (over US$350 million) in federal taxes, as well as an additional 2 billion pesos (est. US$100 million) for fuel.

 Union workers have requested the Mexican government to take control of the airline, in which it has since declined and stated that in the event of the airline's bankruptcy, the government would lose a total of 7.350 billion pesos.
 Additionally, it has denied the airline's request to transfer tax debts to the Servicios de Personal del Estado de México.
 Sources also say that 50 unpaid workers who have been laid off since March have filed lawsuits against the airline, stating it owes them $11 million pesos.
-Investor have been encouraged to refuse investment and allow the airline's cessation of operations.
+Investors have been encouraged to refuse investment and allow the airline's cessation of operations.